 BitLocker Encryption is a means of using an encryption key to secure sensitive data on your drive in Windows.
 Encryption ensures that only authorized users have access to data stored on an encrypted volume, which is especially beneficial for portable laptops or workspaces.
 If you’ve more than one OS on your system, the BitLocker ensures that all the drives are encrypted to prevent data leakage to other users or attackers.

 You appear to no longer require BitLocker encryption on the drive, or you wish to totally turn off BitLocker Service in Windows.
+There are 2 types of BitLocker in Windows: Device Encryption and Drive Encryption.
+This article is mainly focused on Disabling Drive Encryption.
 By the end of this article, you’ll be able to disable BitLocker Drive Encryption in Windows 11:

-NOTE: Windows 11 Home Edition doesn’t include the Bitlocker Encryption.
+NOTE: Windows 11 Home Edition doesn’t include the Bitlocker Encryption (Drive Encryption, but supports Device Encryption).
 Therefore, if you are currently running Windows 11 Home, it would be best not to waste your valuable time looking into this.
 Although, feel free to explore in order to widen your knowledge.

 Check BitLocker Status

 Step 1: Open the Command Prompt from the Start menu.

 Step 2: To check BitLocker status, type the command:

 Step 3: When the Protection Status is set to “Protection Off”, BitLocker is disabled for that drive.
 However, if BitLocker is enabled for the drive, the Protection Status will be set to “Protection Onn”.